 Below there are some examples of the overall look and feel.

-Designing a proof of concept focused on UX design for a connected car app, was an interesting and exciting challenge.
+Designing from scratch a proof of concept for a connected car app, was an interesting and exciting challenge.
 Due to technical limitations and the tight deadline we had to quickly produce different ideas and concepts.

 The next step would be to bring the concept in front of potential users and test our hypothesis.